 After the suit is filed, the plaintiff moves ex parte for leave to take early discovery from internet service providers ("ISPs") seeking the identities of the internet account subscribers who were assigned the IP addresses listed in the plaintiff's complaint.
 Many of the names and addresses produced by an ISP in response to the plaintiff's subpoena will not in fact be those of the individuals who downloaded the plaintiff's pornographic movie.
-In a recent BitTorrent case, the plaintiff's attorney estimated that 30% of the names turned over by ISPs are not those of individuals who actually downloaded or shared copyrighted material.
+In another recent BitTorrent case, the plaintiff's attorney -- the same attorney now representing Plaintiff here - estimated that 30% of the names turned over by ISPs are not those of individuals who actually downloaded or shared copyrighted material.
 Counsel stated that the true offender is often the "teenaged son ... or the boyfriend if it's a lady."
 (1/17/12 Tr. at 16).
 Alternatively, the perpetrator might turn out to be a neighbor in an apartment building that uses shared IP addresses or a dormitory that uses shared wireless networks.

 Digital Sin, Inc. v.
-Does 1-176, F.R.D. , 2012 WL 263491 at 3 (S.D.N.Y.
+Does 1-176, 279 F.R.D.
+239, 2012 WL 263491 at 3 (S.D.N.Y.
 Jan.
 30, 2012).